nicolashuberIT/flight-analyzer/README.md

 ## Overview

 The `flight-analyzer` program is part of the scientific paper "Fliegen am Limit - Aktive Sicherheit im Gleitschirmsport", that was first published on 10/24/2022 and is being further developped by 03/31/2024 as of the "Schweizer Jugend forscht 2024" initiative.
-The application is designed to analyze flight data.
-The main functionality of the tool is the application of a selection of algorithms to process this data.
+The application automates the analysis of paragliding flights and contains a selection of algorithms to process tracklog data.
 As part of the paper, this tool is designed to deliver a clean dataset that can be used to conduct and optimize advanced analyses and simulate the stationary glide of a paraglider.
 Please find a detailed description of the algorithms in the sections below, in the paper itself or in the code.

 The original paper (10/24/2022) can be downloaded here: [nicolas-huber.ch/docs](https://nicolas-huber.ch/docs/20221220_maturitaetsarbeit_fliegen-am-limit_public-version_nicolas-huber.pdf).